 How to Use Average Transaction Value to Increase Sales

-- Identifying top performing employees: Businesses can measure ATV by employee to identify which employees have the highest average transaction, and which employees need additional sales training.
+- Identifying top-performing employees: Brick and mortar businesses can measure employee-specific ATV to identify employees with the highest average transactions, and employees who need additional sales training.

-- Setting specific ATV goals: Set a specific ATV that you would like employees to meet each shift or each week and consider offering a bonus for employees that meet their goals.
+- Setting specific ATV goals: Set a specific ATV that you would like employees to meet each shift or each week and consider offering a bonus for employees who meet their goals.

 2. Items Per Purchase